B

 The burrowing owl is known to have approximately 18 recognized subspecies distributed across its range, and each subspecies contributes significantly to the ecological balance of its specific habitat.

 • The Cape Coral Friends of Wildlife organization puts on a Burrowing Owl Festival every February in Cape Coral, Florida.
-It’s estimated that the city of Cape Coral has around a thousand nesting pairs.
+As of 2025, Cape Coral is estimated to have over 7,000 individual burrowing owls, representing more than 3,000 nesting pairs.

-• One of the most interesting facts is that the burrowing owl is one of the few types of owls that migrate for the winter.
+• The burrowing owl is one of the few owl species that migrate for the winter.

 Where to Find Them